|

 older children gave evidence next, but their testimony was in fact very

 damaging to their mother's case.
-They related how she had asked Ernest, her
+Ernest, her older son, related how she had

-older son, to dispose of some blue bottles in late December.
-Her daughter,
+asked him to dispose of some blue bottles in late December.
+Her daughter, Lily,

-Lily, told how she had seen Parsons with a blue bottle whose contents had fizzed
+told how she had seen Parsons with a blue bottle whose contents had fizzed when

-Once all the evidence had been heard and the closing statements made by
+the evidence had been heard and the closing statements made by both sides, Mr.

-both sides, Mr. Justice MacKinnon commenced the summing up.
-He asked the jury
+Justice MacKinnon commenced the summing up.
+He asked the jury to consider two

-on each occasion her husband had been ill and that two of the bouts of sickness
+had been present on each occasion her husband had been ill and that two of the

-had occurred before Lucy Ostler (a possible suspect)
+bouts of sickness had occurred before Lucy Ostler (a

 On